jimin-fundamental/bara/README.md

 ## 📱 BARA - A Web Application for Ordering Food on Campus at Ewha Womans University

+### This project was created by team "Igloo" from the 23-2 UNIS practical entrepreneurship club at Ewha Womans University.

+---

 ### Project Introduction

-BARA is a web application designed to facilitate food orders on the Ewha Womans University campus.
+**BARA** is a web application designed to facilitate food orders on the Ewha Womans University campus.
 Users can easily place food orders, recruit members to join their orders, and communicate with other members through the platform.
 The project is still in progress, with continuous updates planned.

+---

 ### Key Features